KaraJoHo/sweater_weather/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-<p>* Before running these steps, make sure you have the correct versions of ruby and rails, and the API keys.
+<p>* Before running these steps, make sure you have the correct versions of ruby, rails, and the API keys.
 See Configuration and Keys below *</p>

 1. Fork and clone this repo
 `git clone git@github.com:KaraJoHo/sweater_weather.git`